caleb531/automata/docs/examples/perf-examples.md

 ## Edit distance automaton for large dictionaries

 This is an extended version of the [edit distance example](../fa-examples#edit-distance-automaton) on a large input.
-Here, we will return all words in the given english dictionary within the specified edit distance to the target word.
+Here, we will return all words in the given English dictionary within the specified edit distance to the target word.

 ```python